jcu-eresearch/EnMaSSe-Deployment/README.rst

 EnMaSSe requires a number of source repositories which are each checked out and setup for development using buildout.
 Basically the development libraries, python 2.7 and buildout need to be installed, then run the buildout configuration to complete the setup.

+The deployment instructions below are targeted at redhat servers but the application was developed on windows and mac and should work fully.
+To install on other operating systems follow the equivalent steps to below, windows specific issues/steps have been explained further below.

 Deployment Steps
 ================